EHBK(LEGAL) - SPECIAL PROGRAMS: OTHER INSTRUCTIONAL INITIATIVES

 - Automatic admission of certain students to general academic teaching institutions under Education Code 51.803 [see EIC]; and

-- Financial aid availability and requirements, including the financial aid information provided by counselors under Education Code 33.007(b) [see FFEA].
+- Financial aid availability and requirements, including the financial aid information provided by school counselors under Education Code 33.007(b) [see FFEA].

 In addition, each middle school, junior high school, and high school shall provide to students at least one public speaker to promote the importance of higher education.